-(1838 Windschläg - 1916 Pfaffendorf) King Charles Spaniel and Bolognese in an interior.
-A rare, meticulously painted depiction of a dog in the form of a small oval painting, probably created around 1860.
-Jutz visited the studio of animal painter August Knip in Baden-Baden in 1853 and settled in Düsseldorf in 1867.
-His work mainly consists of carefully drawn images of birds, for which he conducted intensive studies, even creating his own duck houses to achieve the highest degree of accuracy.
-Oil on wooden panel.
-Dimensions and signature: approximately 12.5 cm x 9.5 cm, oval-shaped.
-Probably in the original frame.
+(1838 Windschläg – 1916 Pfaffendorf) King Charles Spaniel and Bolognese Dog in an Interior.
+A rare, meticulously painted dog portrait in the form of a small oval painting, likely created around 1860.
+Jutz visited the studio of animal painter August Knipe in Baden-Baden in 1853 and settled in Düsseldorf in 1867.
+His work mainly consists of carefully painted bird depictions, for which intensive research was conducted, and he even created his own duck ponds to achieve the highest degree of authenticity.
+Oil on wood panel.
+Dimensions and signature: approximately 12.5 cm x 9.5 cm, in an oval shape.
+Probably in its original frame.

 Heinrich Sperling